 Cryptomeria globosa Shrubs for Sale Online

-Cryptomeria Globosa Shrubs (Dwarf Globe Cryptomeria japonica Globosa Nana) are an amazing bowling-ball-shaped dwarf Japanese cedar evergreen shrub that is a staple in landscapes all over the country because it requires no shearing.
+Cryptomeria Globosa Nana Shrubs (Dwarf Globe Cryptomeria japonica Globosa Nana) is an amazing bowling-ball-shaped dwarf Japanese cedar evergreen shrub that is a staple in landscapes all over the country because it requires no shearing.
 During the winter, cryptomeria change from medium-green to bronze-green.

 - Does well in full sun to partial shade.

 - The mature plant reaches 3 feet tall and wide.